ibm-cloud-docs/codeengine/configmap-secret-referencing.md

 You can update the reference to a specific key in a secret or configmap and override the value with a new value.
 {: shortdesc}

-In this scenario, let's use the previously created `mydatabasecm` configmap which contains the `url:myurl` key to update the value of the key.
+In this scenario, let's use the previously created `mydatabasecm` configmap, which contains the `url:myurl` key to update the value of the key.

 1. Set an environment variable on a `keyref` job definition to reference a specific key in the `mydatabasecm` configmap.